MM58-crypto/PDDES/README.md

 - Integration of the Google Maps API, enabling users who obtain high scores on the tests to locate nearby mental health clinics using GPS functionality toggled by the user.

 ## Limitations:
 - The system is only providing results related to 7 disorders.
-Due to the great number of psychological disorders out there (approx. 300), it is quite challenging to include details/data about each one
+Due to the great number of psychological disorders out there (approx. 300), it is quite challenging to include details/data about each one.
 - An obvious limitation is the fact that the system can not operate without internet .
+## Future upgrades:
+- Using a machine learning model instead of a rule based approach to improve accuracy
- -
+- Integrate a chatbot